mdahwireng/GIS_enabled_digital_library/README.md

 ```

 ## QGIS Connection
-QGIS can also be connected to the digital library and display shape files from the library.
-This allows easy access and distribution of data in the Digital Library.
-ArcGIS can also be connected to the digital library.
+<b>QGIS</b> can also be connected to the digital library and display shape files from the library.
+This allows easy access and distribution of data in the Digital Library. <b>ArcGIS</b> can also be connected to the digital library.
 The details for creating a connection to the library is found below

 ```
 service : database